 I want to share this personal story to this American friend.
 I am 42 years old now.
 When I was about 9-10 years old, I remembered an American helicopter pilot came to our village in Samnuen, Laos.
 My dad and the rest of the men in the village got together and talked about how to take care of this American man.
 They agreed that each family had to donate a chicken to make food for the American friend because he was from a country like heaven.
 We (kids) followed him every where he went.
 He looked so strange but nice at the same time.
 The village treated him and respected him like a king.
 I have not seen any Hmong person who would not like this man.
 You know, I was never imagined that I would have a chance to see a heavenly country like this America.
 Thanks god that we poor Hmong people got to know American service men during the war and had always kept the strong relationship with the Americans until these days.
 I know that our people did a good job for American men during the war, but in return, America has provided freedom, opportunity, other legal, social and political assistance to the Hmong world wide.
 There isn't any country in the whole world that will listen to and help the Hmong like the U.S. Thanks, again.

-The Secret War in Laos: A Tribute to the Hmong by retired Sergeant Ervin "Dave" Davis. his site provides a lot of information about the war in Laos and the contributions of the Hmong from someone who knows what he's talking about.
+This site provides a lot of information about the war in Laos and the contributions of the Hmong from someone who knows what he's talking about.
+Link is to www.preservingourhistory.com/Laos.html via a secure link to TinyUrl.com.

 This page is in Hmong.
 If you're just curious to see what Hmong looks like, here's a useful phrase: "Nyob zoo," which means "hello" (literally: "living good").
 Pronounce it as "Nioh zhung" where "zh" is a French "j" sound.
 A less common phrase is "Koj tus ntxhw xavtau noj dabtsi?" which means "What does your elephant want to eat?"
 (Literally, "Your [classifier] elephant wants eat what?")
 I pronounce it like "Goh doontsu sahdau noh dahchee."
 Hmong uses monosyllabic words, which often begin with a tough consonant sound like "ntxh" (pronounced like "nts" in "students"), followed by a vowel pronounced with one of at least seven tones.
 In writing, tones are indicated by the final letter in the word (b,g,m,s,v,d, or nothing).
 It's a fun language.